CALCRIM No. 1201. Kidnapping: Child or Person Incapable of Consent (Pen. Code, § 207(a), (e))

 victim’s age not defense].

-• Force Required to Kidnap Unresisting Infant or Child.
-In re Michele D. (2002)
+Force Required to Kidnap Unresisting Infant or Child.
+In re Michele D., supra,

-• Force Required to Kidnap Adult Unable to Consent Due to Intoxication or Other
+Force Required to Kidnap Adult Incapable of Giving Legal Consent Due to

-• Movement Must Be for Illegal Purpose or Intent if Victim Incapable of Consent.
+Movement Must Be for Illegal Purpose or Intent if Victim Incapable of Giving

-1] [an illegal purpose or intent is not required for an intoxicated and resisting
+purpose or intent is not required for an intoxicated and resisting adult victim].

 1046, 1053 [22 Cal.Rptr.2d 877]; People v.
 Stanworth (1974) 11 Cal.3d 588,